merkys/covid-lt/clusters.md

 Cluster is made of two complexes containing different antibodies.
 In one of the structures, 7RXD, antibody's heavy chain is contacting with S1's beta strand containing position 495, but large portion of S1's RBD is missing in the original structure.
 In 7S0E, antibody chains contact mostly with CTD1.
+This cluster is an aberration as S1 chains do not align at all.

 Cluster 16
 ----------

 All complexes in the cluster contain antibody S3H3 which is effective against Omicron variant [https://www.nature.com/articles/s41586-022-04581-9].
 Epitopes in this cluster are concentrated at S1's CTD1.
+Contacts are well conserved in this cluster.
+Model of PDB entry 7WD9 has a weird looking loop at around 625.